Mango-information-systems/mango-is-website/business/_posts/2013-10-04-finding-twitter-influencers-the-recurring-problem-of-defining-influence.md

 description: Review of key concepts and issues in social media influence scores like Klout.
 Why and how a marketer should use them.
 tags: mehdi
 thumbnail: blog/img/thumbnails/2013-10-04-finding-twitter-influencers-the-recurring-problem-of-defining-influence.png
+nextArticle: finding-twitter-influencers-comparing-klout-kred-and-peerindex.html
+date: 2013-10-04
+last-update: 2013-10-07
 # keywords:
 ---

 <div class="section" markdown="1">
 This is the first of 2 articles in a series about social media and influence.
-We review the key concepts and issues in this article, while the second dives into a comparison of social media influence systems.
+We review the key concepts and issues in this article, while the [second dives into a comparison of social media influence systems]({{ page.nextArticle }}).
 </div>

 <div class="section" markdown="1">